 The Hollow Hunt project aims to build a clearer picture of tree hollow resources across our city with the help of community members.

 You don't need any special skills or equipment, just your smart phone.
-You'll find hollows in streets, parks and reserves right across Geelong but the list below provides additional guidance.
+You'll find hollows in streets, parks and reserves right across the municipality but the list below provides additional guidance.
 When you find a hollow, complete the online form, upload a photo and hit submit.

-Your hollow will be reviewed by the City and mapped to the public Urban Forest Dashboard.
+Your hollow will be reviewed and mapped to the public Urban Forest Dashboard.

 Data generated through this project will help the City, scientists, researchers and policy makers to better understand and protect these important natural resources.